MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [in] *bNotify*
+*bNotify*<br/>
- Determines whether the active in-place item for the frame window receives notification of the layout change.
+[in] Determines whether the active in-place item for the frame window receives notification of the layout change.
 If TRUE, the item is notified; otherwise FALSE.

 ### Remarks
  This method overrides [CFrameWnd::RecalcLayout](../../mfc/reference/cframewnd-class.md#recalclayout).